Our 2013 European Castles and Palaces Tour

 Ludwig built this as an ode to to one of his idols, the Sun King, Louis XIV of France, and the Palace of Versailles.
 The main facade was an exact replica of Versailles including a Latona fountain in the center and duplicates of the side fountains.
 The interiors were grand,opulent and over the top but some of the best we’ve seen.
 We thought it was interesting that Ludwig had ordered all Bavarian symbols removed from this palace.

 We went on a daytrip to Salzburg, Austria from Munich which was really a disservice since Salzburg was absolutely beautiful.
-As Sound of Music (the movie) fans, we wanted to see many of the outside scenes filmed in the movie.
+As Sound of Music (the movie) fans, we wanted to see many of the outside scenes filmed in the movie and we did our own DIY tour.
 We stopped at Hellbrun Palace outside of Salzburg.
 There was a self-guided tour through 10 rooms which we managed to do quickly.

 The palace is famous for its dancing fountains but also for the relocated location of the Sound of Music gazebo.
 Remember the scene of “I am 16 going on 17...” with Liesl?
 My daughter tried her best twirl pose here.